sophongo/sophdoc/docs/en/end-user/kpanda/network/create-ingress.md

 ## Prerequisites

-- Container management module [connected to Kubernetes cluster](../clusters/integrate-cluster.md) or [created Kubernetes](../clusters/create-cluster.md), and can access the cluster UI interface.
+- You have integrated a Kubernetes Cluster in the Container Management module as described in [Integrate Kubernetes Cluster](../clusters/integrate-cluster.md) or [Create Kubernetes Cluster](../clusters/create-cluster.md), and you can access the cluster's UI interface.
 - Completed a [namespace creation](../namespaces/createns.md), user creation, and authorize the user as [NS Editor](../permissions/permission-brief.md#ns-editor) role, for details, refer to [Namespace Authorization](../permissions/cluster-ns-auth.md).
 - Completed Create Ingress Instance, [Deploy Application Workload](../workloads/create-deployment.md), and have [created the proper Service](create-services.md)
-- When there are multiple containers in a single instance, please make sure that the ports used by the containers do not conflict, otherwise the deployment will fail.
+- When there are multiple containers in a single instance, make sure that the ports used by the containers do not conflict, otherwise the deployment will fail.

 ## Create ingress